PSO-Convolutional Neural Networks with Heterogeneous Learning Rate: Classification results

 \subsection{Accelerator coefficient}

-We try to find a connection between accelerators $c$ among PSOs and report accuracy of PSO-ConvNets using gBest method in Figure~\ref{fig:gbest}.
+We try to find a connection between accelerators $c$ among PSOs and report accuracy of PSO gBest method in Figure~\ref{fig:gbest}.
 Due to exponential growth in number of experiments, we evaluate only two PSOs rather than using all four PSOs.
 We choose PSO-1 and PSO-3 since these PSOs are set at fastest and slowest learning rates (PSO-4 is excluded because of instability).
-We also select the ConvNets' architecture EfficientNet-B0 because its network size is smaller.
-In our models the network has just five millions total number of parameters in comparison with twenty four millions that of Inception-v3.
+We also select the ConvNets' architecture EfficientNet-B0 because its network size is smaller, i.e., each neural network has about five million total number of parameters in comparison with twenty four millions that of Inception-v3.
 According to the learning rate range scan in Figure~\ref{fig:lr_scan}, the speed needs to be faster.
-Thus, we change PSO-1, PSO-2 and PSO-3's learning rates to $1e^{-1}$, $1e^{-2}$ and $1e^{-3}$, respectively.
-In the same manner, the range for PSO-4 is also moved to between $1e^{-1}$ and $1e^{-5}$.
-We can observe that, for certain settings e.g. when PSO-1's accelerator equals to $1.7$, the overall accuracy seem to be reduced and when the value is $0.5$, the accuracy appear to be increased.
+Thus, we change PSO-1, PSO-2 and PSO-3's learning rates to $10^{-1}$, $10^{-2}$ and $10^{-3}$, respectively.
+In the same manner, the range for PSO-4 is also moved to between $10^{-1}$ and $10^{-5}$.
+We can observe that, for certain settings, e.g., when PSO-1's accelerator equals to $1.7$, the overall accuracy seems to be reduced and when the value is $0.5$, the accuracy appears to be increased.